entropic-dev/boltzmann/README.md

 - `SERVICE_NAME`: the name of the service to advertise to Honeycomb and others; falls back to the name of your package in package.json
 - `HONEYCOMBIO_WRITE_KEY`: a write key, if you have enabled the Honeycomb feature
 - `HONEYCOMBIO_DATASET`: the name of your Honeycomb dataset, if you have enabled the feature
+- `REDIS_URL`: passed to redis client constructor, if redis is enabled
+- `PGURL` & `PGPOOLSIZE`: passed to the postgres pool constructor, if postgres is enabled
+- `GIT_COMMIT`: a bit of text labeled as the git hash for the current running service; used by the optional status endpoint

 ### The context object

 Every route handler receives exactly one parameter: a context object.
+You should extend the context object with whatever data you find useful to preserve through the lifetime of a single request.
+The context exposes the following getters for data you're likely to find useful:

-* `method`: the request method
+- `method`: the request method
-* `headers`: the request headers
+- `headers`: the request headers
-* `url`: the parsed request url
+- `url`: the parsed request url
-* `query`: the request query params, if any
+- `query`: the request query params, if any
+- `params`: the request url params, if any
-* `body`: a promise that resolves to the request body content
+- `body`: a promise that resolves to the request body content
-* `start`: timestamp in ms since the epoch of when the request started to be handled
+- `start`: timestamp in ms since the epoch of when the request started to be handled
-* `accepts`: content-negotiation for the request, provided by [accepts](https://github.com/jshttp/accepts)
+- `accepts`: content-negotiation for the request, provided by [accepts](https://github.com/jshttp/accepts)
-* `request`: the raw node request object
+- `request`: the raw node request object
-* `redisClient`: a [node-redis](https://github.com/NodeRedis/node-redis) client; present if you have enabled the redis feature
+- `redisClient`: a [node-redis](https://github.com/NodeRedis/node-redis) client; present if you have enabled the redis feature
-* `postgresClient`: a [node-postgres](https://github.com/brianc/node-postgres) client; present if you have enabled the postgresql feature
+- `postgresClient`: a [node-postgres](https://github.com/brianc/node-postgres) client; present if you have enabled the postgresql feature